annak-k/euphemism-treadmill/README.md

-# csc2611-project
+# Euphemism Treadmill
+CSC2611 Winter 2020 - Computational Models of Semantic Change

-CSC2611 course project detecting euphemism treadmill
+A course project modeling the euphemism treadmill using diachronic word embeddings